awsdocs/amazon-cloudfront-developer-guide/doc_source/access-control-managing-permissions.md

 }
 ```

 The policy grants permissions to perform all CloudFront operations, which is sufficient to access CloudFront programmatically\.
-If you're using the console to access CloudFront, see [Permissions Required to Use the CloudFront Console](#console-required-permissions)\.
+If you're using the console to access CloudFront, see [Permissions required to use the CloudFront console](#console-required-permissions)\.

-For a list of actions and the ARN that you specify to grant or deny permission to use each action, see [CloudFront API Permissions: Actions, Resources, and Conditions Reference](cf-api-permissions-ref.md)\.
+For a list of actions and the ARN that you specify to grant or deny permission to use each action, see [CloudFront API permissions: actions, resources, and conditions reference](cf-api-permissions-ref.md)\.

-## Permissions Required to Use the CloudFront Console<a name="console-required-permissions"></a>
+## Permissions required to use the CloudFront console<a name="console-required-permissions"></a>

 To grant full access to the CloudFront console, you grant the permissions in the following permissions policy: